Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 *argN (optional)* is a list of arguments seperated by a comma.
 You can have as many arguments as you like.
 If you don't want to have arguments you must leave the space between the parenthesis blank like `()`.

 *return* exits the function-loop.
 If return is not called, the function would start over again after the end of the block has been reached.
 If you add a *returnValue* beind return the function will return said value.
-However, if you don't want to return a value you can ommit it.
+However, if you don't want to return a value you can ommit it. **Every function must return.** The return value can either be a function call, number or variable.

 Using the keyword `continue` forces the function to quit and start over without losing the declared local variables.